Need to know

 12 noon; earliest check-in, 3pm.
 Late check-out, early check-in can be arranged (subject to availability).

-Rates include à la carte breakfast, a welcome drink and tapas plate, fruit plate and mineral water in your room, golf-shoe cleaning, spa access, face or body diagnosis session in the spa, and early check-in or late check-out (subject to availability).
+Rates include à la carte breakfast, welcome drink and tapas, fruit plate in your room, golf-shoe cleaning, spa access, beach club access (Easter – Sept), face or body diagnosis in the spa, early check-in or late check-out (subject to availability).

 The breezy Moroccan- and -Indian-themed chill-out areas are brilliantly laid-back spots for a cocktail or two.
 The resort runs daily transfers to the beach club.